nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/aes-encryption-6.gif">

 ## Important
 Note that during the payload encryption phase, the payload is encrypted using HellShell which provides the array of encrypted data.
-We need to convert that array into the binary file.
-We can write a simple code which opens a file called **encrypted_shellcode.bin** in binary write mode and write the entire contents of the AES cipher text to the file using **fwrite**.
+We need to convert that array into a binary file.
+We can write a simple code which opens a file called **encrypted_shellcode.bin** in binary write mode and writes the entire contents of the AES ciphertext to the file using **fwrite**.
 This file is the actual file that needs to be hosted on the attacker server.
 ```c
 #include <stdio.h>